danielleandal/danielleandal/README.md

 ## Hi there 👋

 Welcome to my GitHub!
 I'm passionate about **building scalable applications, and solving real-world problems with code**.
-I have experience in **Java, JavaScript, Python, SQL, and Cloud Technologies (Digital Ocean/LightSail)**.
+I have experience in **Java, JavaScript, Python, C, C# and Cloud Technologies (Digital Ocean/LightSail)**.

 ## ⚡ Skills & Technologies